MaxMenssen/predint/README.md

 bootstrap calibrated asymptotic prediction interval is 2.54219 and its upper limit is given by 14.01781.

-If the mortality is lower than 2.54219 (practically spoken lower than 3) it can be treated as unusual low.
-Consequently, mean comparisons between the control group might result in too many differences that are considered as significant and the compound of interest might be treated as more hazardous than it actually is.
+If the mortality is lower than 2.54219 it can be treated as unusual low.
+Consequently, mean comparisons between the control and the treatment groups might result in too many differences that are considered as significant and the compound of interest might be treated as more hazardous than it actually is.

 On the other hand, the compound of interest might be treated as less hazardous if the mortality in the untreated control group is unusual high.
-This might be the case, if its mortality exceeds 14.01781 (practically spoken higher than 14).
+This might be the case, if its mortality exceeds 14.01781.

-### Evaluation of one future study
+### Evaluation of several control groups

-Let us assume, there is a study in which one untreated control group comprised of 50 male mice is compared to three treatment groups comprised of 30 mice each.
-If the whole study should be compared with the historical knowledge, four prediction intervals have to be computed.
-Hence `newsize` is set to `c(50, 30, 30, 30)`.
+If a prediction interval for several future observations (in this case several control groups from several trails) is needed, their group sizes can be defined by `newsize`, eg. like `newsize=c(50, 30, 30, 30)`.

 ``` r
 pi_m4 <- quasi_bin_pi(histdat=dat_real,